 If you’ve placed your bet using a free token, bonus cash or taken another promotion, such as enhanced odds, this is the time to be really careful using cash-out.

 Most free bets cannot be cashed out, so if using a free bet your need to be aware that you probably won’t be able to use the feature.
-If you’ve taken a special offer, such as a price boost, some operators may not allow you to cash-in these bets early or if you do cash in they may base the formula on the original odds not the enhanced odds.
+If you’ve taken a special offer, such as a price boost, some operators may not allow you to cash-out these bets early or if you do cash out they may base the formula on the original odds not the enhanced odds.